Hafnarfjörður: Activities

 The town is the site of an annual Viking festival, where Viking culture enthusiasts from around the world display reconstructions of Viking garb, handicraft, sword-fighting and longbow shooting.
-It takes place in June each summer.
+It takes place in June.

 Local industry

 Just two kilometres (2 km) outside of Hafnarfjörður is an aluminium smelter, run by Alcan.
-The smelter was originally built in 1969, and it has improved its cleaning process since then, especially regarding fluoride.
-Local elections were held in May 2006, where the people of the town voted against extension of the smelter.
+The smelter was originally built in 1969.
+Local elections were held in April 2007, where the people of the town voted against extension of the smelter.

 History

-Hafnarfjörður takes its name (meaning harbour fjord) from the area's excellent natural harbour.
+Hafnarfjörður takes its name (meaning harbour fjord) from the area's natural harbour.
 The town is built on top of Holocene lava fields erupted from the nearby Krýsuvík volcanic system, including the 8000-year-old Búrfellshraun and the much younger 2000-year-old Óbrinnishólabruni.
 There have been no new lava flows on the site since before the Settlement of Iceland, but the Krýsuvík system is still an active volcano, last erupting in 2021 at Fagradalsfjall further to the southwest.

 Hafnarfjörður is first named in the medieval Landnámabók, and the earliest reports of voyages to Hafnarfjörður date from the end of the 14th century.
 Englishmen began trading in Hafnarfjörður in the 15th century, but German merchants followed in their wake and eventually drove the English out.
 In German documents, Hafnarfjörður was mentioned for the first time in 1391, and in another German document dating from 1486 the place was described as a trading place of merchants from Hamburg for the first time.

 The town of Hafnarfjörður became an official member of the Hanseatic League.
 The first Lutheran church in Iceland was raised at Háigrandi [ˈhauːɪˌkrantɪ], opposite Óseyri [ˈouːsˌeiːrɪ], just outside the small boat harbour in 1533.
 After that, the Hanseatic traders prevailed in town until 1602, based at Hvaleyri [ˈkʰvaːlˌeiːrɪ].
 At this point, the Danish monarchy established a Danish trade monopoly in Iceland which lasted until late in the 18th century.
 During this period, Hafnarfjörður was the nation's busiest trade centre.

 In 1793, Bjarni Sívertsen settled here and became influential in local business and international trade, setting up a major commercial fishing operation.
 His enterprise and initiative signalled the start of impressive commerce in the town.
 Ever since, he has been called "the father of Hafnarfjörður" and nicknamed "Sir Bjarni".
 His house in Vesturgata street, built in 1803, was transformed into a museum (Sívertsenshús).